I love to share my extensive gardening knowledge with readers so that they, too, can enjoy the wonders of all kinds of verdant plant life.

 The adult tree flowers every other year, with creamy panicles of sweetly-scented flowers.
 The scent attracts a wide variety of insects, and this ensures pollination.

 In the autumn, small hard berries form, which are irresistible to birds.
 The birds fly off and disperse the seeds when the remains of the berries pass through their digestive tracts.
 These seeds readily grow into new cabbage palm trees.
-Thus, it is a good idea to recognise the baby plants, so that they can be safely removed if growing in an undesirable area.
+Thus, it is a good idea to recognize the baby plants, so that they can be safely removed if growing in an undesirable area.

 In my Dad's garden, both the cabbage palms and the pampas grass self-seed all over the place, and both look identical when they first sprout.
 You can easily tell the difference by running your forefinger and thumb down the edge of one of the grass-like leaves.
 The edge of the pampas grass is rough, whereas the cabbage palm is smooth.